Malaysian ex-PM’s lawyer charged with money laundering

-KUALA LUMPUR, Malaysia (AP) — A top Malaysian lawyer for former Prime Minister Najib Razak has been charged with receiving 9.5 million ringgit ($2.3 million) from his client in allegedly ill-gotten wealth.
+KUALA LUMPUR, Malaysia (AP) — A top Malaysian lawyer for former Prime Minister Najib Razak was charged Thursday with receiving 9.5 million ringgit ($2.3 million) in ill-gotten wealth from his client, who is himself accused of money laundering and corruption.

-Muhammad Shafee Abdullah pleaded not guilty Thursday to money laundering and making false declaration in his income tax.
+Muhammad Shafee Abdullah was arrested and brought to court, where he pleaded not guilty to two counts of money laundering and another two counts of evading taxes by making false declaration of his income tax.

-Shafee is the main defense lawyer for Najib, who faces charges of money laundering, criminal breach of trust and corruption linked to the looting of the 1MDB state fund months after his electoral defeat.
+According to the charge sheets, he received proceeds from illegal activities of 4.3 million ringgit ($1.04 million) from Najib’s personal bank account in September 2013 and another 5.2 million ringgit ($1.26 million) in February 2014.

-Shafee last week said the payment was for legal services previously done for Najib’s then-ruling coalition, and that he had no knowledge of the source of the money.
+Shafee is the main defense lawyer for Najib, who faces charges of money laundering, criminal breach of trust and corruption linked to the multibillion dollar looting of the 1MDB state investment fund months after his electoral defeat.

 Most Read Business Stories